Blitz-carnielle/Blitz-carnielle/README.md

-- 👋 Hi, I’m @Blitz-carnielle
+- 👋 Hi, I’m @Deyvidcarnielle
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning to program in python
 - 💞️ I’m looking to collaborate with my knowledge